Academy of Information Technology

 AOIT Courses

-This course is a requirement of the AOIT Program, however, students do not need to be enrolled in the full AOIT program to take this course.
+• This course is a requirement of the AOIT Program, however, students do not need to be enrolled in the full AOIT program to enroll in and benefit from MITEC.

 Introduction to Computer Programming